zowe/docs-site/docs/user-guide/cli-install-configure-zosmf-security.md

 # Configuring z/OSMF Security

-Review the tasks that security administrators must complete to configure z/OSMF security for your implementation of Zowe client-side components. **(Is "Zowe client-side components" correct?)**
+Review the tasks that security administrators must complete to configure z/OSMF security for your installation of Zowe client-side components.

 :::info Required role: security administrator
 :::